clementgateaud/clemflix/README.md

 Clemflix is a simple app to create movies playlists with OMDB api.
-Dark mode included.
+Dark mode included: https://clemflixapp.herokuapp.com/